m5stack/m5-docs/docs/en/accessory/watch.md

 ## Description

 **Watch** is an M5Core watch set.
 In addition to being a powerful development hardware, the M5Core has a sophisticated look that gives it the possibility to wear smart.
-The kit is designed for the M5Core series, in addition to the cool strap.
+The kit is designed for the M5Core series,Compared with the old 3D printing base, the new model uses a mold, which has a qualitative improvement in appearance and quality. in addition to the cool strap.
 Also equipped with a 700mAh lithium battery, allowing users to have sufficient reliable endurance while using the device.

 <img src="assets\img\product_pics\accessory\watch\watch_03.jpg" width="30%" height="30%">